turtleisaac/PokEditor/README.md

 # Usage

-There is a dev build available in the [Releases page here on GitHub](https://github.com/turtleisaac/PokEditor/releases).
-Simply download it, unzip the zip file, and double click the file contained within with the name **PokEditor.jar**!
+Builds are available in the [Releases page here on GitHub](https://github.com/turtleisaac/PokEditor/releases).
+Simply download the most recent release, unzip the zip file, and double click the file contained within with the name **PokEditor.jar**!

 Unlike prior versions of PokEditor, v3 is intended to fully be used within the tool.
 No more exporting sheets or editing them elsewhere.
 Additionally, there is very little effort required by the user to get it set up this time around.
 No more annoying sheets setup process, it should just automatically load everything into the sheets the instant you open a project.